Working with files in the Unix shell II:

 Use the -n option to specify the number of lines to print:

-head -n 3 meta/metadata.tsv
+head -n 3 meta/metadata.tsvsample_id time treatment

 ERR10802882 10dpi cathemerium